-DIN plate mounted machines are fitted with jack legs that can be adjusted to the required height for mounting the machine; these legs are also fitted with screw adjusters for vertical levelling of the machine.
+DIN plate mounted machines are fitted with jack legs that can be adjusted to the required height for mounting the machine; each leg is also fitted with link type adjusters to provide vertical levelling of the machine.

 Adjustment of the jack legs should be made incrementally on each side until the correct height is achieved.